-Let's work through a few such examples.
-Imagine a soldier who throws himself on a grenade to save his fellow troops.
+Let's look at a few examples.

+Example 1: A soldier who throws himself on a grenade to save his fellow troops.
 This certain seems to be an unselfish act, and to be done in the knowledge that it will be much worse for that soldier's future pleasure and pain than the alternative.